Cheshire (character): Villainous career

 In 2005, she appears in the miniseries Villains United as a member of the Secret Six.
 Cheshire is blackmailed into joining by Mockingbird, who claims that there is a small bomb implanted in the back of Lian's head.
 During the series, she sleeps with Catman, and becomes pregnant with a replacement child, thereby allowing her to leave the team and no longer needing to worry for Lian's safety.
 At the end of the miniseries, having betrayed the Six to Luthor's Society, she is shot and critically wounded by Deathstroke.
 As the faux Luthor orders the Society's withdrawal, one of his last commands is to bring Cheshire with them, provided she is still alive.

 After the "Villains United" series, she turns up alive, living in a mansion in the Himalayas with her son by Blake.
 Working with Vandal Savage again, she puts out hits on the other members of the Secret Six except for Blake.
 Taking matters into her own hands, she stabs and poisons the Mad Hatter, who is working with the Six.
 She later barters the antidote to the poison to Catman in exchange for her safety.

 In the Justice League of America Wedding Special, Cheshire is shown to be a member of the Injustice League.
 She is later seen among the exiled villains in Salvation Run.

-In Justice League: Cry for Justice, Star City is destroyed by Prometheus, killing Lian.
+In Justice League: Cry for Justice, Prometheus destroys Star City, killing Lian.
 Cheshire attacks Roy, outraged at him for not keeping Lian safe, injuring him in the process.
 However, Cheshire loses the will to fight and tearfully recalls the loss of her child.
 Roy comforts her and the two of them attempt to sleep together, but due to Roy's impotence he is unable to please Cheshire in bed, which causes more turmoil in Roy's life forcing him to angrily leave.

 In Secret Six, Cheshire's son from her involvement with Catman is kidnapped.
 Catman goes on a murderous rampage believing the child to already be dead only to find the man who orchestrated the kidnapping has given the boy to a loving childless couple and that the kidnapping itself was an act of revenge against Cheshire for murdering his family.
 Catman, after realizing the child is better left where he is, informs Cheshire that their son is dead.
-This sends her in to a sorrowful rage, while Catman tells his son to rest in peace after killing all of the kidnappers involved.
+This sends her into a sorrowful rage, while Catman tells his son to rest in peace after killing all of the kidnappers involved.